 How to get a good nights sleep with Leesa*

 Not gonna lie guys, I’m pretty good at sleeping.
-Well I am when it’s not the middle of a London 35 degree heatwave but I’m putting that as an anomaly.
+Well, I am when it’s not the middle of a London 35 degree heatwave but I’m putting that as an anomaly.
 Any other time of year though – sleep is probably my number 1 skill.
 I need a good 8 hours a night in order to be functional so it is essential that I get all the sleep I need.
+I know that it isn’t this easy for some people and they spend years looking for the best products to help them sleep.
+Whether this is looking at a 高雄床墊推薦 or finding a routine that lets them get the most sleep, it doesn’t matter; as long as they’re getting a healthy amount of sleep.

 Leesa recently made my dreams come true by sending me a mattress and making sleeping even EASIER.
 I’ll talk more about them below but I wanted you all to know that you can get your own Leesa mattress with £100 off using the code JASMINCHARLOTTE.
 So you know, all the benefits!
 Now onto some tips for improving your sleep…